What Is a Convenience Fee, and How Do You Avoid It?

 How much are convenience fees typically?

 For rent and utilities, they're usually a flat fee ranging from $2 to $10 per transaction or a percentage of the payment amount, generally around 2% to 3%.
+Understanding APR and fee structures helps you evaluate the true cost of different payment options.

 Convenience fees and your budget

-But if you're paying a 2.5% convenience fee on a $1,500 monthly rent payment, that's $37.50 a month, or $450 over the course of a year, for a payment method you may not have even chosen intentionally.
+Individually, convenience fees often feel too small to think about.
+But if you're paying a 2.5% convenience fee on a $1,500 monthly rental payment, that's $37.50 a month, or $450 over the course of a year.

 That kind of mindful financial management, alongside building good credit habits, is generally what creates a strong financial foundation over time.